 This right is only applicable in relation to the listing of individuals.
-This right does not apply to the Charter of the United Nations (Anti-terrorism - Persons and Entities) List 2001 (No.2) which only lists an entity.
+This right does not apply to Charter of the United Nations Act 1945 List 2009 (No. 1), Charter of the United Nations Act 1945 Listing 2013 (No. 1), Charter of the United Nations Act 1945 Listing 2015 (No. 1) and Charter of the United Nations Act 1945 Listing (No. 2) 2020 which only lists entities.

 Article 17 of the ICCPR prohibits unlawful or arbitrary interferences with a person's privacy, family, home and correspondence.
-The use of the term 'arbitrary' in the ICCPR means that any interferences with privacy must be in accordance with the provisions, aims and objectives of the ICCPR and should be reasonable in the individual circumstances.
-Arbitrariness connotes elements of injustice, unpredictability, unreasonableness, capriciousness and 'unproportionality'.2
+The use of the term 'arbitrary' in the ICCPR means that any interferences with privacy must be in accordance with the provisions, aims and objectives of the

+ICCPR and should be reasonable in the individual circumstances.
+Arbitrariness connotes elements of injustice, unpredictability, unreasonableness, capriciousness and 'unproportionality'.
+1